Chainfire/HoleyLight/README.md

 ### Translations

 [app/src/main/res/values/strings.xml](./app/src/main/res/values/strings.xml) is the master English file that needs to be translated.

+You can use the *History* button there to see when/what has changed over time if you want to keep your translation updated.

 ### Enjoy!
 Or not.